 The Freddie Mac Primary Mortgage Survey says the average rate for a 30 year fixed rate mortgage in September 2019 is 3.64% with 0.5 fees/points.

 First-time buyers with a low down payment can expect to pay a bit more for their mortgages; meanwhile, if you’re able to pay some interest upfront in the form of points, you can get that average rate down even lower.

 How does your credit score affect your mortgage?

-Your credit score is the metric lenders use to determine your ability to pay on your loan.
-If your credit score is lower than average (generally 600 and below), you won’t score as good of a mortgage rate as someone with excellent credit.
+Your credit score is the metric lenders use to determine your creditworthiness.
+A lower credit score means you’re considered a higher risk for default, so you won’t nab as low of a mortgage rate as someone with excellent credit.

 There are two primary types of credit scores: FICO and VantageScore.
 Their ranges vary slightly, but a credit score of 700 or above is considered good for both.
 Check out our guide for several smart ways to improve your credit score, which can also help you secure the lowest mortgage rate.

 What is a lock period, and how will it affect my mortgage rate?

 A mortgage rate lock period is an agreement between lender and borrower to prevent an interest rate from going up or down during a predetermined amount of time.